laristra/flecsi/README.md

     % cd build
     % ccmake ..

-At this point, you should enable Exodus (ENABLE\_EXODUS) and set the install path to a directory where you have write permissions.
+At this point, you should set the install path to a directory where you have write permissions.

 Now build the third-party libraries: